 Several years after marijuana legalization in Colorado, it isn’t uncommon to run into someone who grows their own cannabis.
 Seeds are readily available online as well as in a dispensary, where clones are also available.
 After all, there is a subtle reason why the plant is sometimes referred to as “weed”.
 Even if you are new to growing, I’m sure you realize that growing cannabis is just a different iteration of gardening.
-That being said, you are allowed to make mistakes and, to allay any anxieties, the plants themselves will to adapt to any misunderstandings, but usually at the behest of optimal health.
+That being said, you are allowed to make mistakes; the plants themselves will to adapt to any misunderstandings, but usually at the behest of optimal growth.

 If you’re wanting to know how to achieve the biggest yield outdoors, there are three considerations worth making: